Yujian-Fu/CS6203-project/README.md

 python CIFAR.py --params defense

-**Meaning of the parameter: cen for "centralized", multi_cen for "multi_centralized", dis for "distributed", double_pix for "double_pixel", half_attack for "half_attacker", defense for "FoolsGold and Geomedian**
+**Meaning of the parameter: cen for "centralized", multi_cen for "multi_centralized", dis for "distributed", double_pix for "double_pixel", half_attack for "half_attacker", defense for "FoolsGold and Geomedian"**

 **Run all above in sequence:**